What Is the Lifespan of a Central Heat Pump and How Can You Extend It?

 The Climate’s Impact on Heat Pump Lifespan

-Montreal’s climate, and Quebec’s in general, can significantly affect the longevity of a central heat pump.
+Quebec’s climate can significantly affect the longevity of a central heat pump.

 • Harsh winters with temperatures down to -25°C put more strain on the unit